 Dr. Cassandra Manuel

 Dr. Cassandra Manuel was born and raised in Sanford, North Carolina.
 She attended North Carolina State University and studied biochemistry and biology.
 She stayed on at NC State to attend veterinary school and graduated with her Doctorate of Veterinary Medicine in 2011.
-Following graduation, Doctor Manuel worked in mixed animal practice in Monticello, Florida for four years.
-She is very excited to join the Shepherd Spring Animal Hospital family and to serve the Crawfordville community.
-Dr. Manuel currently resides in Tallahassee with her husband and daughter and their two dogs, Bree and Goose, three cats, Finn, Margot, and Scully, and a small flock of laying chickens.
+Following graduation, Doctor.
+Manuel worked in mixed animal practice in Monticello, Florida for four years.
+She is a wonderful asset to the Shepherd Spring Animal Hospital family and the Crawfordville community.
+Dr. Manuel, her husband and daughter built a home in Crawfordville.
+They have two dogs, Roo and Goose, three cats, Finn, Margot, and Scully, and a small flock of laying chickens.

 Dr. Julie O‘Brien

 Dr. Julie O‘Brien was born and grew up in Massachusetts.
 She received a bachelor’s in Marine Biology at the University of New England where she worked extensively with a local marine animal rehabilitation center caring for seals, sea turtles, and small cetaceans.
 Longing... for warmer weather, she chose Mississippi State University College of Veterinary Medicine for her Doctorate, where she continued to explore her interests in wildlife, working everywhere from Mississippi to California.
 While she misses her wild patients, she absolutely loves taking care of companion animals and has special interests in preventative care, surgery, internal medicine, and emergency medicine.